15 Best Running Trails In Las Vegas You Can Visit Today

 Exploration Peak Park is a great spot for runners who love a challenge.

-This park is located in the southwest part of Las Vegas and features a 2.2-mile trail that takes you up to the top of Exploration Peak.
+This park is located in the southwest part of Las Vegas and features a 2.2-mile running trail that takes you up to the top of Exploration Peak.

 At the top, you’ll find a 360-degree observation deck and a replica of an Old West town, making it a great spot for photos, even if they are taken from your smartphone!